 (4) Law Enforcement Foundation Designation Change.
 If a qualified law enforcement foundation that was designated by a local law enforcement unit as the sole and exclusive foundation for the local law enforcement unit is no longer designated as such, then the qualified law enforcement foundation or the local law enforcement unit shall notify the Department in writing.
-The law enforcement foundation shall be removed from the Department's list of approved qualified law enforcement foundations, and the Department shall not preapprove any future contributions to such law enforcement foundation.
-If a new law enforcement foundation for the local law enforcement unit as the new sole and exclusive foundation for the local law enforcement foundation.
+The law enforcement foundation shall be removed from the Department's list of approved qualified law enforcement foundations, and the Department the Department shall not preapprove any future contributions to such law enforcement foundation.
+If a new law enforcement foundation is designated by the local law enforcement unit as the new sole and exclusive foundation for the local law enforcement unit, then the new law enforcement foundation shall apply for certification as a qualified law enforcement foundation.